 - After steaming, you can test if the batter is thoroughly cooked by piercing it with a fork.
 It should be stiff and no longer runny.
 The fork should come out clean, with nothing clinging to it.

 - The cooked batter will come out slightly hard after steaming.
 Do not worry as it will soften as you knead it into a dough ball.

 - You may prepare the dough earlier and chill it overnight.
 However, the freshly made snow skin mooncake dough will be softer and easier to handle throughout the process.

-- We have written a more detailed guide on how to make the green tea mung bean paste and red bean filling for mooncakes and pastries.
+- We have also written guides on how to make a vegan-friendly green tea mung bean paste, as well as a no-oil red bean filling recipe for mooncakes and pastries.